Nonprofits Under Fire: How the IRS Can – and Cannot – Revoke Federal Tax-Exempt Status

 If, at the end of the process, the nonprofit loses its federal tax-exempt status, as stated above, it still remains a private nonprofit corporation, just a taxable one, required to file IRS Forms 1120 (the federal corporate tax return) annually and pay federal (and state, if applicable) corporate income tax on its net annual income.
 Of course, if the nonprofit makes the necessary conforming changes to its organization or operations, it always has the option to prospectively re-apply to the IRS for recognition of its 501(c)(3) tax-exempt status.
 It also has the option to transfer its assets to an existing 501(c)(3) entity or to a newly created 501(c)(3) organization, following which it can then dissolve (once all outstanding liabilities have been satisfied).

-[1] Note that federal law (26 U.S. Code Section 7217) prohibits senior officials of the executive branch, including the President, from requesting that the Internal Revenue Service (IRS) conduct or cease an audit or other investigation of any taxpayer (including tax-exempt entities); there is an exception for written requests by the Treasury Secretary to the IRS as a consequence of the implementation of a change in tax policy.
+[1] Note that federal law (26 U.S. Code Section 7217) makes it a federal crime for senior officials of the executive branch, including the President, to request that the Internal Revenue Service (IRS) conduct or cease an audit or other investigation of any taxpayer (including tax-exempt entities); there is an exception for written requests by the Treasury Secretary to the IRS as a consequence of the implementation of a change in tax policy.

 [4] Congress would seemingly have such authority, but, to date, such legislative action has not been publicly contemplated.